-Those who believe that vegans only eat grass and lentils are totally wrong.
-Choosing a plant-based diet does not mean that you have to deprive yourself from all the comfort food you’re used to have as an omnivore.
+Choosing a plant-based diet does not mean that you have to deprive yourself of all the comfort food you’re used to having as an omnivore.
 There are plenty of meat-free, dairy-free and egg-free versions of all your favorite recipes.
 All you need to do is a bit of research on the Internet.
 When you “Google” a recipe, add the word “vegan” and you will discover a bunch of plant-based options that you had never thought of.
 It is amazing to know that it is possible to eat yummy food and be healthy.

 Ingredients (4 crepes)

 – 1 ½ cup of almond milk